-The most recent episode concerns the blocking of roads near two key border crossings on July 31 by the Serb minority, outraged by a new set of administrative measures the Kosovar government was set to impose the following day, on August 1 (or simply following instructions from Belgrade, or a bit of both).
+The most recent episode concerns the blocking of roads near two key border crossings on July 31 by the Serb minority, outraged by a new set of administrative measures the Kosovar government was set to impose the following day, on August 1 (or following instructions from Belgrade, or both).

 On Sunday evening, hundreds of ethnic Serbs parked trucks, tankers and other heavy transport vehicles on roads towards the Jarinje and Brnjak crossings with Serbia, blocking traffic, an AFP correspondent said 👇https://t.co/iXaQrGB8ma

 — The New Arab (@The_NewArab) August 1, 2022

 The Kosovar government first closed the two border crossings but then decided to postpone the measures to September 1, opening the borders again on the morning of August 1 and diffusing the situation.

 Kosovo police confirm that the two border-crossings Jarinje and Brnjak are now open for transport, following the removal of all nine barricades set up by locals yesterday evening.
 The implementation of the new travel regulations is postponed until September 1st.

 When these new tensions reached their peak, on July 31, many Russian and pro-Russian Telegram channels began sharing the same messages, just a couple of minutes apart and in both Russian and Serbian, spreading lies about the blockade, manipulating information and calling for violence.